Xyfir/Documentation/xyfir-annotations/developers.md

 # Subscriptions

+The most important thing to understand about our affiliate system is how xyAnnotations subscriptions work, and how you can utilize them within your own applications.
+A _subscription key_ gives the key holder the ability to download annotations from our site.
+There are two types of subscription keys: _General Subscription Keys_ (GSK) and _Individual Subscription Keys_ (ISK).
+Both keys give the same amount of access to our annotations, however their pricing, their involvement with your users, and how you can profit with them differs.
-A user must have access to a Xyfir Annotations subscription in order to load annotations into your reader.
-A reader can purchase subscriptions directly from Xyfir Annotations or through your ebook reader system.
-When a user purchases a subscription they are given a subscription key that will allow them to download annotation sets.

-A subscription not purchased directly through Xyfir Annotations **cannot** be extended.
+A reader can purchase subscriptions directly from xyAnnotations or through your ebook reader system.
+A subscription not purchased directly through xyAnnotations currently **cannot** be extended.
 This means a user must wait until their subscription expires to purchase a new one (thus generating a new key) or create an entirely new subscription (thus abandoning their old key).

-## Requesting Your User's Subscription Key
+## Request a User's Subscription Key

 To make things easier for users who have a xyAnnotations subscription key that they wish to bring to your application, you can request access to their subscription key.

-Simply send the user to the following url: `https://annotations.xyfir.com/account/subscription/request`.
-Appended to that url should be `?redirect=REDIRECT_URL` where `REDIRECT_URL` is a url that the user will be redirected to after they approve or deny your request.
+Simply send the user to the following url: https://annotations.xyfir.com/account/subscription/request?redirect=REDIRECT_URL, where `REDIRECT_URL` is a url that the user will be redirected to after they approve or deny your request.
 The redirect url should contain the string `SUBSCRIPTION_KEY`, which will be replaced either by the user's subscription key, or by the number `0` if they decline the request.

-For example if the redirect url was `https://example.com/?subscriptionKey=SUBSCRIPTION_KEY`, the user would be redirected to `https://example.com/?subscriptionKey=0` if they decline the request and `https://example.com/?subscriptionKey=THEIR_SUBSCRIPTION_KEY_HERE` if they allow it.

 Remember to encode the value for the redirect variable before sending the user to the request page.

-## Generating Individual Subscription Keys (ISK's)
+## Individual Subscription Keys (ISK)

+In addition to GSK's, your affiliate account gives you the ability to generate ISK's, which are linked to individual users on your platform.
+ISK's can either be hidden from the user and used in the background when they go to download a set; or you can give them access to the key which would give them the ability to take that key and use it on other platforms that accept subscription keys from xyAnnotations.

+ISK's cost **$1.50 USD** for 30 days or **$12.00 USD** for 365 days.
+You must manually pay off ISK's every 7 days.
+Not paying off your ISK's will result in them being deleted from our system.

+You may not use a single ISK for multiple different users on your platform.
+Likewise, you may not generate more than one key for a single user by switching keys every week to avoid payment.

+### Generate an ISK

 `POST` to `https://annotations.xyfir.com/api/affiliate/subscriptions`

+#### Request

 - `days`: `number` - The amount of days the subscription key will last for.
 Currently, only the values `30` and `365` are allowed.
 - `affiliate` authentication required.

-### Response
+#### Response

 ```ts
 { key?: string, message?: string }